AT&T Review 2026

 Strong rural coverage and a competitive mid-tier — if you can navigate the lineup.

-AT&T's strongest selling point is its mid-tier: Extra 2.0 at $70/mo (taxes extra) delivers 100GB priority data and 50GB hotspot — undercutting T-Mobile's comparable tier by $15/mo.
+AT&T's strongest selling point is its mid-tier: Extra 2.0 at $60/mo (taxes extra) delivers 100GB priority data and 50GB hotspot — undercutting T-Mobile's comparable tier by $25/mo.
 AT&T also performs well in rural and suburban areas.
-The trade-off: the entry-level Value 2.0 is technically unlimited but only includes 5GB of priority data before deprioritization, and the top-tier Premium 2.0 at $90/mo faces stiff competition from Verizon Ultimate.
+The trade-off: the entry-level Value 2.0 is technically unlimited but only includes 5GB of priority data before deprioritization.
+The top-tier Elite 2.0 at $110/mo includes 250GB hotspot, free AT&T Turbo, and 20GB of high-speed international roaming in 190+ countries — more hotspot than any other Big 3 plan.
 If you want AT&T's network for less, Cricket runs on the same towers with taxes included.

 All AT&T Plans